Q1. Are students required to be potty trained before they can attend The Little School?

 Q14.
 Is there a multiple student discount?

-We discount the Registration/Supply Fee by offering a per "family" fee versus a per "child" fee.
+The Registration/Supply Fee is discounted to a per "family" fee versus a per "child" fee.
 In order to meet the requirements for student:teacher guidelines, enrollment in each class is limited.
 Therefore, we are not able to offer discounts for monthly tuition since The Little School was establish to be self-supporting.

 |Announcements||About the Little School||Programs|